czosel/code-ballet/2016-07-25-stable-marriage/README.rst

 * Use a solver or optimizer to solve the problem

-  * If you defined the general goal, you probably need some generic optimizer like genetic algorithms
+  * If you defined the general goal, you might need some generic optimizer like genetic algorithms (just a guess)

   * If you defined the result of the algorithm classic solvers or optimizers_ might work